Alish006/Final-Project-Web2/README.md

 ## Project Overview

 This is a Habit Tracker web application built using Node.js, Express, MongoDB, and EJS for server-side rendering.
 The application allows users to register, log in, and manage their habits.
 Users can create, edit, delete, and view their habits.
-Additionally, there is an admin feature that allows certain users to delete habits
+Additionally, there is an admin feature that allows certain users to delete habits.

 ## Features